Sociology, BA: Structures of Opportunity and Inequality

 Structures of Opportunity and Inequality Concentration

-Select 3 course units in Concentration 23
+Select 3 course units from the following: 23

 Social Stratification